 Leeds sack Bielsa after Tottenham defeat as chairman bids to 'secure Premier League status'

-Leeds United have sacked head coach Marcelo Bielsa following their 4-0 drubbing at home to Tottenham on Saturday afternoon.
+Leeds United have sacked head coach Marcelo Bielsa following their 4-0 drubbing at home to Tottenham on Saturday afternoon, with club chairman Andrea Radrizzani saying it was "the toughest decision" he has had to make during his tenure.

-Bielsa was initially appointed Leeds' permanent manager in 2018 and quickly endeared himself to supporters with his entertaining style of play, which eventually took the team back into the Premier League after a 16-year absence.
+Bielsa was initially appointed Leeds' permanent manager in 2018 and quickly endeared himself to supporters with his entertaining, fast-paced style of play, which eventually took the team back into the Premier League after a 16-year absence.

-The Whites achieved a top-half finish in an impressive 2020-21 campaign but have slipped towards the relegation places this season, with a fourth successive defeat prompting the board to make a change in the dugout.
+The Whites achieved a top-half finish in an impressive 2020-21 campaign but slipped towards the relegation places in 2021-22, with a fourth successive defeat prompting the board to make a change in the dugout.

 Editors' Picks